joaohenriquefeitosa/juntossomosmais/README.md

 This repo contains a small project focused to load, parse, standarize, paginate and return as an API data related to our clients.

+This repo is a solution proposal for the Code Challenge at: https://github.com/juntossomosmais/code-challenge.

 ## Setting Up the Environment

     docker-compose up --build